saundersresearch/open_dive/README.md

 # OpenDIVE - BrainHack Vandy 2025
 OpenDIVE (Open Diffusion Imaging Visualization for Everyone) is a command line interface tool for generating accessible, interpretable visualizations from diffusion MRI.

+The team will write documentation at the event.
+Installation and usage details will be available after 1/26/2025.

 ## Installation

 TBD